Adaptogens: Nature’s Answer to Tackling Stress - Say Hello to Moringa

 Moringa’s benefits include: nourishing our immune system, enhancing circulation, increasing energy, promoting healthy digestion and much more.
 It is, however, its adaptogenic properties that are gaining popularity.

 Moringa is considered an adaptogen because it helps increase resistance to stress, whether this stressor is physical, chemical or biological.
 It also helps to bring the body back into balance no matter where the stress is coming from and it does not interfere with the body’s normal functions.

 Aduna Moringa Powder is made from naturally-dried, organic moringa leaves, contains 5 vitamins and minerals at source or rich source levels per serving - vitamins A, E & K, iron & calcium.
 It is also a rich source of plant protein (23%), including all 9 essential amino acids, a rich source of fibre and has 6x more antioxidants than goji berries.
 Read more about the exceptional health benefits of moringa powder here.

 How do I incorporate moringa into my diet?

 With a green, earthy taste that is similar to spinach and matcha green tea, using and enjoying moringa powder couldn’t be easier!
 Simply mix into any dish or drink that could benefit from a helping of green goodness.
 Sprinkle onto salads or roasted vegetables, mix into pestos and sauces, blend into green smoothies and juices or stir some into some apple juice.
-Try it in this warming and delicious moringa latte for an anti-stress alternative to coffee.
-For an easy way to enjoy the adaptogenic benefits of moringa on the go, try one of our delicious superfood energy bars with moringa, mango and cashew.
+Try our Mint, Nettle & Moringa Super Tea for an anti-stress alternative to coffee.
+For an easy way to enjoy the adaptogenic benefits of moringa on the go, try our Moringa Capsules.

 Choosing the right moringa